Actinidia arguta ‘Chung Bai’ (female)

 - concave Apple/Heart shaped green fruits.

 - partial shade to full sun, moist and well drained rich soil

 - USDA Hardiness:

 - zone 5: -28.9 °C (-20 °F) View Zone Map

 - height: 6 ft (2m) width: 20 ft (6m)

 - patio overhead, trellis, fence, wall, arbour

 Actinidia arguta ‘Chung Bai’ or Chung Bai Kiwi for short is a Korean Grape Kiwi Variety.
-This variety like most arguta’s is extrememly hardy, it is able to survive temperatures far below freezing.
-But what makes this bower actinidia plant unique amongst the rest is it’s peculiar shaped fruits.
-Yes it is grape sized, but this unique little Kiwi grows im the shape of tiny little Apples or you might even say hearts.
+This variety, like most arguta’s is extrememly hardy.
+It is able to survive temperatures far below freezing.
+But, what makes this bower actinidia plant unique amongst the rest, is its peculiar shaped fruits: grape sized, and tiny, shaped like little Apples, or you might even say hearts.

 Just like the other Grape Kiwis you can just eat this Kiwi right off the vine, no peeling necessary.